perkeep/perkeep/doc/server-config.md

   doing.

 * `listen`: The port (like "80" or ":80") or IP & port (like "10.0.0.2:8080")
   to listen for HTTP(s) connections on.
+Alternatively, the value can be `tailscale` or `tailscale:ARG` to run only on a Tailscale network (tailnet).
+In that case, the optional `ARG` can be either a directory in which to store the state (if it contains a slash) or else just the name of an instance, in which case the state directory is placed in `~/.config/tsnet-NAME`.
+The default name is `perkeep`.

 * `shareHandler`: if true, the server's sharing functionality is enabled, letting your friends have access to any content you've specifically shared.